0nab/Cpp-Images-Design/README.md

 - [ ] A function for printing a histogram, which is a vector of brightness-pixel-value counts.
 - [ ] A function for adjusting brightness by scaling and offsetting -- i.e. gain and bias.
+- [ ] A function to sharpen your image using Gaussian Blur

 <br>
 <br>